 Pecking, dust bathing and adequate rest - an important part of the natural behaviour of poultry

-Birds are reared indoors in separate chicken houses where the solid floor is covered with fresh litter, most commonly peat.
+Birds are reared indoors in separate chicken houses where the solid floor is covered with fresh litter.
 Farmers carefully follow the conditions, based on both sensory monitoring and condition indicators.
 The wellbeing of broilers is checked at least twice a day.

 Chickens move actively; they scratch and peck the litter as they explore their environment.
 Even though they get feed from a feeder bowl, they enjoy moving around and pecking.
 Particularly in Finland and Estonia, wholegrain is added in the feed – it acts as a enrichment and also develops the digestive tract.
 The birds always have free access to feed and water.